telerik/blazor-docs/globalization/localization.md

 Make sure to:

 * Mark the `resx` files as `Embedded Resource` (right click > Properties > Build Action).
-* Have the following in your `ProjectName.csproj` file so the designer file is generated (it should be added when you add the main messages file, or when you open and save it.
-Copy the snippet in case it is not added).
+* Have the following in your `ProjectName.csproj` file so the designer file is generated.
+It should be added when you add the main messages file, or when you open and save it.
+Copy the snippet in case it is not added.
 If the `Designer` file does not get generated, open the `resx` file in Visual Studio and toggle its `Access Modifier` to `Public`.

     **XML**